MarceloLozoya/GraphQL-Project/README.md

 <p>A Node.js server with a GraphQL based API, connected to a cloud Mongo database.</p>

 <p><b>Note</b>: As a convenience, all calls to this server will point to it's GraphQL implementation.
-Written and testing in Node v7.2.0.</p>
+Written and tested in Node v7.2.0.</p>

 <hr>